Skip to main content

 #

-Autonomous vehicles generate massive amounts of data about every trip.
-Accessing this data—including sensor logs, camera footage, and decision-making records—often requires legal action and technical expertise.
+Autonomous vehicles generate terabytes of data about every trip.
+Accessing this data requires:

 Proving Fault